 The IoT industry is flourishing with each passing day, and because of this, IoT is present all around us.
-It is not just providing backed insights that add value to different businesses and enterprises but also enabling them to secure their data and manage their privacy.
+It is not just providing backed insights that add value to different businesses and enterprises and enable them to secure their data and manage their privacy.
 IoT is one of the most successful developments of the 21st century.

 With IoT, more and more people are now using IoT-enabled devices and applications.
 The numbers are rising not just every day but every second.
 Yes!
 You’ve heard it right; every second, 127 new IoT devices are connected to the internet.
 It is also found that in 2019, 26.66 billion IoT devices will remain active, while in a few years, the number of IoT devices all over the globe will reach 75 billion.

-When we look at the modern internet standards, we know that most of us do not have the vision to include IoT because it is an emerging concept, and its cases and devices continue to evolve.
-Many present-day IoT devices were deployed using proprietary protocols that make communication between different IoT devices difficult and standardization much more complicated.
-With thousands of companies competing for space across diverse industries, uniformity will take some time.
+When we look at modern internet standards, we know that most of us do not have the vision to include IoT because it is an emerging concept, and its cases and devices continue to evolve.
+Many present-day IoT devices were deployed using proprietary protocols, making communication between different IoT devices and standardization much more complicated.
+Uniformity will take some time, with thousands of companies competing for space across diverse industries.

 It is essential to remember that the IoT is a network of connected devices, which is a core of a compelling web of people.
 Thus, it is vital to protect the IoT from getting doomed.
 But before we get into this debate of how to prevent IoT from getting doomed?
 First, let’s shed some light on the issues and threats that IoT devices frequently face.